-$$L{\rm X,GAS}/{\rm SFR} \sim 5.5 \times 10^{39} \,{\rm erg \, s^{-1}} \,(M{\odot} \,{\rm yr^{-1}})^{-1}.$$ (8)
+$$L{\rm X,GAS}/{\rm SFR} \sim 5.5 \times 10^{39} {\rm ~erg~s^{-1}} (M{\odot} {\rm ~yr^{-1}})^{-1}.$$ (8)

-This implies that (i) the mechanical energy of starburst winds is converted into Xray radiation with a typical efficiency of a few percent (cf. Equation 3) and (ii) the diffuse X-ray emission must trace, almost instantaneously, the star formation history during the merger.
+This implies that (i) the mechanical energy of starburst winds is converted into X-ray radiation with a typical efficiency of a few per cent (cf. Equation 3); and (ii) the diffuse X-ray emission must trace, almost instantaneously, the star formation history during the merger.

 It should be noted that merger-induced SMBH accretion is a competitive mechanism to heat and disperse the gas.
-For an AGN with bolometric luminosity $L{bol} \sim 10^{45}$ erg s-1 and a coupling efficiency between radiation field and ISM of $\approx 1\%$, the energy input is commensurate with that from the starburst and capable of initiating a large-scale feedback process (e.g., Hopkins and Elvis, 2010).
+For an AGN with bolometric luminosity $L{bol} \sim 10^{45}$ erg s-1, and a coupling efficiency between radiation field and ISM of $\approx 1\%$, the energy input is commensurate with that from the starburst, and capable of initiating a large-scale feedback process (e.g., Hopkins & Elvis 2010).
 Yet, the actual AGN contribution is expected to be minor until after the coalescence, as models and observations confirm that nuclear activity is heavily obscured at earlier times.
-Eventually, accretion becomes very efficient (i.e., Eddington-limited), the black hole quickly gains mass, and the resulting feedback regulates its further growth and quenches the global star formation by removing the gas supply from the inner regions (Springel et al., 2005; Hopkins et al., 2005).
-The presence of a powerful AGN and its complex interplay with the starburst therefore determine how rapidly the X-ray luminosity fades and how much of the hot gas remains bound to the system after the merger (see also section "Two More Actors: Environment and AGN Feedback").
+Eventually, accretion becomes very efficient (i.e., Eddington-limited), the black hole quickly gains mass, and the resulting feedback regulates its further growth and quenches the global star formation by removing the gas supply from the inner regions (Springel et al. 2005; Hopkins et al. 2005).
+The presence of a powerful AGN and its complex interplay with the starburst therefore determine how rapidly the X-ray luminosity fades and how much of the hot gas remains bound to the system after the merger (see also Section 4.12).

-An Ideal Laboratory: NGC 6240
+2.5 An Ideal Laboratory: NGC 6240

-Deep X-ray observations of galaxy mergers are rather scarce, but they invariably reveal a wealth of details.
-One of the most spectacular examples is represented by NGC 6240 ($D \sim 107$ Mpc), an IR-luminous, morphologically disturbed galaxy pair on its way to entering the final coalescence stage (see Nardini et al., 2013 and references therein).
-As NGC 6240 typifies in a single object the broad phenomenology of galaxy mergers and it can be regarded as an ideal test bed for the predictions of numerical models, it is worth discussing its properties at some length for illustrative purposes.
+Deep X-ray observation of galaxy mergers are rather scarce, but they invariably reveal a wealth of details.
+One of the most spectacular examples is represented by NGC 6240 $(D \sim 107 \text{ Mpc})$, an IR-luminous, morphologically disturbed galaxy pair on its way to entering the final coalescence stage (see Nardini et al. 2013, and references therein).
+As NGC 6240 typifies in a single object the broad phenomenology of galaxy mergers, and it can be regarded as an ideal test bed for the predictions of numerical models, it is worth discussing its properties at some length for illustrative purposes.

-The central kpc of NGC 6240 harbors two AGNs, still buried inside the remnants of the former galactic bulges, and $\sim 10^{10} M{\odot}$ of molecular gas, ruffled by turbulence, shocks, and outflows.
-A ~ 10 -kpc wide, butterfly-shaped nebula, characterized by clumps, loops, and filaments seen in both soft X-rays (Fig. 3, blowup) and H α , is the telltale signature of the action of superwinds, driven by a nuclear starburst that forms several tens of M{\odot} yr-1.
-The entire system is surrounded by a
+The central kpc of NGC 6240 harbours two AGNs, still buried inside the remnants of the former galactic bulges, and $\sim 10^{10} M{\odot}$ of molecular gas, ruffled by turbulence,

-Fig. 3 Soft X-ray (0.5-1.5 keV) image of NGC 6240, obtained by coadding 182 ks of Chandra exposures.
+Fig. 3 Soft X-ray (0.5-1.5 keV) image of NGC 6240, obtained by co-adding 182 ks of Chandra exposures.
 The 100-kpc wide field of view is almost entirely filled by the hot halo, which presents several substructures consistent with widespread superwind activity.
 The zoom-in on the right highlights the complex morphology of the central, butterfly-shaped nebula, powered by the most recent starburst episode.
 Both images were background-subtracted and adaptively smoothed with Gaussian kernels.
 The dynamic range of the color bar is 1,200 for the halo and 2,400 for the nebula, respectively, and the scale is logarithmic.
-(Adapted from Nardini et al., 2013)
+Adapted from Nardini et al. (2013).